-I’m mighty thankful to report a case where I did one of my most favorite things – help a child and his family.
+I’m mighty thankful to report a dog bite case from Moore, where I did one of my most favorite things – help a child and his family.
 I’ve changed their names for privacy.

 It all began when an evening of youthful anticipation ended in life changing disaster.
 Eight-year old Marshall and his father went to a friend’s house after church to pick up a birthday party invitation.
 When they arrived, the friend’s grandma greeted them at the door with the family’s dog, a huge Great Dane/Black Lab mix.
 Marshall knew the dog.
 He reached in to pet it.
 The dog snapped.

 With lightning speed, it leaped at Marshall, clenching his face in his powerful jaws.